jj1bdx/bearfort/efsfbay2016-slides/efsfbay2016-rikitake-bearfort.md

 ![inline](bearfort-diagram.jpg)

+^ This is the diagram of Bearfort system.
+Each sensor, which is an Arduino shield, is made of 4 analog temperature sensors, LM60, and one digital temperature sensor, ADT7410.
+Each sensor is connected to BEAM host through USB serial links.

 [^1]: Bearfort = {BEam, ARduino, FORTified} / Bearfort ridge, NJ, USA / Background photo: By Zeete - Own work, CC BY-SA 4.0, <https://commons.wikimedia.org/w/index.php?curid=38798143>